nickmorales/imagebreed_dockerfile/README.md

 ### Breedbase Configuration

-- You need to write an `sgn_local.conf` file specific to your service.
+- To begin you don't need to change anything, but in actual production setting you will want to write an `sgn_local.conf` file specific to your service.
 A [template](./sgn_local_docker.conf) is provided in the breedbase_dockerfile repo.
-To begin you don't need to change anything, but in actual production setting you will want to change the configuration.

 - Prepare the host by running the `prepare_host.sh` script.
 This ensures the persistent data directories mounted via the `docker-compose.yml` exist on your machine with the proper permissions.